 And, if you are using a lower cost monitor you should trying to achieve your calibration settings (white point, luminance, contrast, etc) by adjusting the monitor controls (on the monitor itself).
 This may require you to access the OSD (On Screen Display).

-<IMPORTANT> Doing as much as you can to hit your calibration targets with the monitor controls means the adjustment to your video card LUT's will be reduced or minimized.
+<IMPORTANT> Doing as much as you can to hit your calibration targets with the monitor controls means the adjustment to your video card LUT's will be reduced or minimised.

 Some monitor profiling software packages allow to see the results of your new profile compared to previous.
 This is done by switching the video card LUT's (look Up Tables) between the new and old settings.
 Sometimes if there is little difference it can be a good thing.
 It can mean that you have been able to calibrate your monitor to the targets, very accurately, using the monitor controls (WELL DONE!).